talhagit/Web-Scraping-with-Scrapy-Scrap-Doctors-Info-from-Colgate-site/README.md

 **Prerequisite:**

-import scrapy
+pip install scrapy

-from scrapy.spiders import CrawlSpider, Rule import pandas as pd
+pip install pandas

 **How to run**